Two Simple First Steps to be an Effective Sustainable Traveller

 Travel with teja – travel with purpose

-Now to Point Two.
-We are a collection of very different people, and there’s no telling what each of us values in the way that we travel.
+We are a collection of very different people, and each of us values different things in the way that we travel.